GeorgiiAf/World_Bank_Dataset_Analysis/README.md

 This project is a data analysis exercise using **pandas**, **matplotlib/seaborn**, and **scikit-learn**.

 We analyze simulated economic, social, and environmental indicators for 20 countries over the period 2010–2019.
-The objective is to explore data patterns, visualize key metrics, and attempt a basic prediction model for CO₂ emissions.
+The main goal is to get hands-on practice with **pandas** and other essential tools for data analysis, explore data patterns, visualize key metrics, and attempt a basic prediction model for CO₂ emissions.

 ---